moby/buildkit/README.md

 ### Daemonless

-To run client and an ephemeral daemon in a single container ("daemonless mode"):
+To run the client and an ephemeral daemon in a single container ("daemonless mode"):

 ```bash
 docker run \